-WWE Superstar Ronda Rousey Talks UFC Hall Of Fame Induction, ‘You Have To Be Pissed Off For Change’
+WWE Superstar Ronda Rousey Talks UFC Hall Of Fame Induction: ‘You Have To Be Pissed Off For Change’

 While she may be currently busy in the WWE feuding with Alexa Bliss, “Rowdy” Ronda Rousey built her impressive legacy in the UFC.
 With an MMA record of 12-2, Ronda Rousey was the first-ever UFC women’s champion, and on Thursday night, she became the first woman, and first active WWE wrestler, to be inducted into the UFC Hall of Fame.
-Shortly before the UFC Hall of Fame Ceremony, Rousey participated in a Q&A for The Orange County Register, and she spoke of what that honor meant to her.
+Shortly before the UFC Hall of Fame Ceremony, Rousey participated in a Q&A for the Orange County Register, and she spoke of what that honor meant to her.

 “It means an incredible deal to me to receive this honor.
 Coming a lot sooner than I thought it would.
 I thought I’d be getting around town on some wheels or something at this point.
 I’ve had arthritis since I was 19, so I feel like you have to at least have arthritis to get into the Hall of Fame, so I feel like it’s a good time.”

-As The Orange County Register documented, seven years ago, Ronda Rousey stated that men who criticize women’s MMA are those who sit on the couch in their mother’s basement and don’t want to think about “some chick doing better than they are.”
+As the Orange County Register documented, seven years ago, Ronda Rousey stated that men who criticize women’s MMA are those who sit on the couch in their mother’s basement and don’t want to think about “some chick doing better than they are.”

 The former UFC champion was asked if she thinks the perception of men toward women’s MMA has changed and why.